Using policies in Lumen

 Creating a policy

-In the app folder, let’s create a folder called policies.
+folder, let’s create a folder called policies.
 Within this folder we create a file called PostPolicy.
 This file is going to contain a class like below.

 Checking if the user is authorized

-Now that the policy is in place, we can implement the check in our PostController.
+Now that the policy is in place, we can implement the check in our PostController

 Register the policy